-Are you having ankle pain for what you consider to be no apparent reason?
-In your case there is no history of trauma, you are not especially active or athletic but you seem to have pain in your ankle, mainly on the outside of the ankle.
+Are you having sharp pain in your ankle and cannot figure out why?
+In your case there is no history of trauma, you are not especially active or athletic but you seem to have ankle pain, mainly on the inside or the outside of the ankle.
 You may or may not be overweight.
-You have been to the doctor, perhaps had x-rays, even an MRI, had various types of treatment but still have pain.
+You have been to the doctor, perhaps had x-rays, had various types of treatment but still have pain.

 Look at the picture below, notice how the talus bone of the foot sits perfectly under the tibia and fibula bones of the leg.
-Also, note the perfect space between the talus bone and the leg bones; this is an ideal articulation which forms the ankle joint.
+Also, note the perfect space between the talus bone and the tibia and fibula bones; this is an ideal articulation which forms the ankle joint.
 Under these circumstances, without any history of trauma there would be no complaints of ankle pain.

 The picture below exhibits a foot that is excessively pronated.
 The problem with this is that the excessive pronation forces the talus bone to abnormally sit in the joint space.
 Over time this will cause a premature erosion of the joint, in the same manner that unbalanced tires on a car will cause premature erosion of the tread on the tires.

-A more permanent solution is to make a prescription orthotic with an exterior varus post to keep the foot and ankle properly aligned at all times.
+3. A more permanent solution, and one used in more severe cases of pronation (and thus ankle pain) is to make a prescription orthotic with an exterior varus post, which has the same effect as a medial heel wedge, to keep the foot and ankle properly aligned, and to raise the arch to reduce the strain on the tibialis posterior muscle.
 This treatment works like magic.
 Within a day or so the patient will begin to notice improvement and over the course of a couple of weeks the pain will dramatically diminish.

 In the initial stages the patient must wear the orthotics all the time.
 Some people will wear them during the day, kick off their shoes as soon as they get home and then wonder why their ankle still hurts.
-Walking barefoot exacerbates this problem, so the orthotics must be worn all the time until the pain is gone and then the patient can start going barefoot more frequently around the house.
+Walking barefoot exacerbates this problem, so the orthotics must be worn all the time, from the time you wake up until the time you go to bed, until the pain is gone and then the patient can start going barefoot more frequently around the house.

 People who have very high arches, cavus type foot, also have a tendency to supinate more but they too usually do not present with the kind of ankle pain discussed in this section.